conradakunga/Blog/_posts/2021-10-21-saving-collections-of-primitives-in-entity-framework-core.md

 }
 ```

-Our design here is to persist the `Foods` property, which is a `List` of `Strings`, as an string.
+Our design here is to persist the `Foods` property, which is a `List` of `Strings`, as a  String.
 We will use [Json.NET](https://www.newtonsoft.com/json) for this.

-The idea here is to convert the list to a string in `Json` and persist that.
+The idea here is to convert the `List` to a `string` in Json and persist that.

 To achieve this we override the `OnModelCreating` event of our `DBContext` and configure it to attach the `ValueConverter`.